Professor Ruch, you have been researching humor for over three decades. What are you currently working on?

 How important is positive psychology for the University of Zurich and for Switzerland?

 Positive psychology is a key priority of my chair, which is the section of Personality and Assessment, with currently 6 research and teaching assistants and PhD students working on positive psychology topics.
-I believe the University of Zurich is an important contributor in Positive Psychology research.
+I believe the University of Zurich is an important contributor to Positive Psychology research.

 Stewart Donaldson and colleagues recently quantified and analyzed the publications in Positive Psychology over the past 10 years.
-They found that while 52 % of the articles are from the USA and 77% of articles are from the English speaking world the University of Zurich is fourth when categorized by the affiliation of the first author.
+They found that while 52 % of the articles are from the USA and 77% of articles are from the English speaking world, the University of Zurich is fourth when categorized by the affiliation of the first author.
 This reflects the importance of positive psychology at the University of Zurich, and I guess the same can be said the other way around.

-Austria-born Professor Willibald Ruch, a founder of IPPA, is Head of the Section Personality and Assessment at University of Zurich’s Department of Psychology.
+Austrian-born Professor Willibald Ruch, a founder of IPPA, is Head of the Section Personality and Assessment at University of Zurich’s Department of Psychology.

 ReferencesMartínez Martí, M. L., & Ruch, W. (2014).
 Character strengths and well-being across the life span: data from a representative sample of German-speaking adults living in Switzerland.
 Frontiers in Psychology, 5 (Article 1253).Proyer, R., Gander, F., Wellenzohn, S., & Ruch, W. (04/2015).
 Strengths-based positive psychology interventions: A randomized placebo-controlled online trial on long-term effects for a signature strengths- vs. A lesser strengths-intervention.
 Frontiers in Psychology, 6.Proyer, R. T., Gander, F., Wellenzohn, S., & Ruch, W. (2014).
 Positive psychology interventions in people aged 50–79 years: long-term effects of placebo-controlled online interventions on well-being and depression Aging & Mental Health, 18(9), 997-1005.Ruch, W., Platt, T., & Hofmann, J. (2014).
 The character strengths of class clowns.
 Frontiers in Psychology, 5 (Article 1075).Ruch, W., & Proyer, R. (2015).
 Mapping strengths into virtues: the relation of the 24 VIA-strengths to six ubiquitous virtues.
 Frontiers in Psychology, 6 (Article 460).Ruch, W., & Wagner, L. (2015).
 Good character at school: positive classroom behavior mediates the link between character strengths and school achievement.
 Frontiers in Psychology, 6 (Article 610).